 Tonal Home Gym Review: Is It Really Worth the High Cost?

-Some people consider Tonal the “Peloton of weight lifting” because it promises to give you a high tech, studio-quality workout experience right from home.
+Some people consider Tonal the “Peloton of weightlifting” because it promises to give you a personalized, studio-quality workout experience right from home.

-Tonal is an unobtrusive weightlifting system that resembles a flat screen TV with arms.
-The system is powered by electromagnetics that create resistance (up to 200 pounds) to work your muscles as if you were lifting physical weights.
+The Tonal weightlifting system resembles a flat-screen TV with arms.
+The system is powered by electromagnetics that create resistance (up to 200 pounds) to work your muscles just as if you were lifting physical weights.

-The system relies on video-based expert coaching and provides step-by-step instructions for every move.
-As you exercise, it measures your reps, sets, range-of-motion, volume, power, and time under tension in real time.
+As you exercise, Tonal measures your reps, sets, range-of-motion, volume, power, and time under tension in real-time.

 When you first set up an account on Tonal, the device will determine your baseline strength with a 10-minute test that consists of you completing four movements (seated lat pulldown, seated overhead press, bench press, and neutral grip deadlift) as quickly and powerfully as you can.